 Pulmonary embolisms can cause damage to the lung tissue, and put increased strain on the heart.
 This could even cause the heart to become enlarged, or in a worst-case scenario, lead to heart failure.

 Bosh was rushed to South Miami Hospital, where he avoided a potential life-threatening situation.

 Blood clots can form in people who have a genetic predisposition to them, but most commonly they are caused by long periods of immobility in many cases from prolonged air travel (particularly for players of Bosh’s height, 6-feet, 11-inches, where leg room is more limited), after having undergone surgery, or after having experienced a recent trauma, making professional athletes, who frequently deal with one or all of these issues, particularly susceptible.

 Blood clots are treated with anticoagulant drugs (blood thinners), which prevent further blood clots from forming as the body’s normal systems work to break up the existing clot(s).
-Blood thinners can stop clots from forming, slow down the formation of clots, stop clots from getting bigger, or prevent clots that have already formed from travelling to other parts of the body.
+Blood thinners can stop new clots from forming, stop existing clots from getting bigger, or prevent existing clots from travelling to other parts of the body.
 Treatment is typically continued for three to six months.

 Blood thinning medications save lives.
 But, they also pose one possible and very serious side effect: Bleeding.

 Since blood thinners slow the clotting of blood, unwanted and sometimes dangerous bleeding can occur with the use of these medications.
 Although infrequent, uncontrolled bleeding caused by blood thinners can be very serious.
 A blow to the head, for example, can cause bleeding on the brain and kill you!